KlozetLabs/FigJam-Dark/README.md

 - Removes unnecessary button borders for a cleaner UI.

 ## Installation & Usage
-1. Open the Figma whiteboard in your browser.
+1. Open the FigJam whiteboard in your browser.
 2. Open the browser developer console (`F12` or `Ctrl + Shift + I`).
 3. Copy and paste the following script into the console and press `Enter`: